 Example 35.
-Corporation Q is a calendar year taxpayer that was required to file Schedule M-3 for its 2008 tax year and is required to file Schedule M-3 for its 2009 tax year.
-On July 1 of each year, Q has a fixed liability for its annual insurance premiums that provides a 12-month coverage period beginning July 1 through June 30.
+Corporation Q is a calendar year taxpayer that was required to file Schedule M-3 for its 2009 tax year and is required to file Schedule M-3 for its 2010 tax year.
+On July 1 of each year, Q has a fixed liability for its annual insurance premiums on its home office building that provides a 12-month coverage period beginning July 1 through June 30.
 In addition, Q historically prepays 12 months of advertising expense on July 1.
-On July 1, 2009, Q prepays its insurance premium of \$500,000 and advertising expenses of \$800,000.
-For financial statement purposes, Q capitalizes and amortizes the prepaid insurance and advertising over 12 months.
+On July 1, 2010, Q prepays its insurance premium of \$500,000 and advertising expenses of \$800,000.
+For statutory accounting purposes, Q capitalizes and amortizes the prepaid insurance and advertising over 12 months.
 For U.S. income tax purposes, Q deducts the insurance premium when paid and amortizes the advertising over the 12-month period.
-In its financial statements, Q treats the differences attributable to the financial statement treatment and U.S. income tax treatment of the prepaid insurance and advertising as temporary differences.
-Q must separately state and adequately disclose its prepaid insurance premium on Part III, line 32.
-It must report \$250,000 in column (a) (\$500,000/12 months X 6 months), \$250,000 in column (b), and \$500,000 in column (e).
-Q must also separately state and adequately disclose its prepaid advertising on Part II, line 24, and report \$400,000 in each of columns (a) and (e).
+In its annual statement, Q treats the differences attributable to the annual statement treatment and U.S. income tax treatment of the prepaid insurance and advertising as temporary differences.